 - The challenges we find in meme culture are not just media-based.
 It’s unhelpful to blame media.
 To what degree is it causative and what degree reflective of what’s happening in society?
 How much of it is positive and how much negative?
 I suggest we don’t know yet, on either count, but it’s good to be asking those questions – together.
 We’re collectively moving out of the previous, hierarchical Industrial Age, with the information monopoly the systems of that time required, author Martin Gurri told Vox.
 I’m seeing that too, so I’ll cite him and let you find counterarguments (you won’t have to look hard).
 He’s not arguing that we don’t need some hierarchy; it’s that a top-down form of governance doesn’t reflect today’s networked, neural, more lateral reality, where information is limitless and hard to control (except by governments that we may not want to emulate).
 Governments, too, are creatures of the last age and not designed to solve the problems of the new one, Gurri says.
 Whether or not you agree, our children will be wrestling with this.

 Now what to do?
 Short answer: We don’t know yet.
 It’s going to take time, the airing of ideas from a lot of people with many skill sets and perspectives representing many cultures and countries to figure it out.
-“In order for a lot of this stuff to change, we have to realize that some of the economic underpinnings of our culture have to shift and change, and that’s going to be a slow and kind of painful process….
+I agree with filmmaker Arthur Jones: “In order for a lot of this stuff to change, we have to realize that some of the economic underpinnings of our culture have to shift and change, and that’s going to be a slow and kind of painful process….
 This is not going to be a couple of social media platforms changing their flagging of truth or conspiracy, it’s going to require a series of smaller, very intentional decisions made over a long period of time by a bigger group of voices.”

 His fellow filmmaker Angelini added: “Trolling only works if it strips you of hope.”
 Since hope is associated with agency, the capacity to effect change, let’s help our children exercise their options for stripping social cruelty of power and upping the level of hope.